NathanThus/nathanthus.github.io/_posts/2025-3-28-Creating A Web Application.md

 ## Conclusion

 With the successful creation of the web application, I have completed the project, while learning many, many things.
 Database design can be a nightmare, but it depends wholly on what system you use for creating it.
-Personally, I'll probably stick with POSTGRESQL, though I'll try out Node.JS or Django for the REST API at some point.
+Personally, I'll probably stick with POSTGRESQL for personal projects, though I'll try out Node.JS or Django for the REST API at some point.
 I was certainly not expecting setting up the database to take up the **majority** of the time of this project, but I didn't seem to have the same affinity with it.
-Though in fairness, it has been over four years since I last touched anything to do with databases in any significant capacity.
+Though in fairness, it has been a bit since I last dealt with databases, seeing as I opted to pivot into Game Design and Embedded Systems.

 Learning to apply REST queries to C# and C/C++ has been incredibly insightful, as this will give me more opportunities in the future to create, store and manipulate data in new ways, like working with the [Twitch API](https://dev.twitch.tv/docs/api/reference/).
+While I had some experience using Node RED for Internet of Things development, it was a nice refresher course.

 And finally, the part which I anticipated to actually take the longest, the web application.
 There's a reason I chose Jekyll for automatically building my website, mainly due to the fact that's it's very easy to just drop in data.
-With some previous experience, it didn't take long for me to remember how HTML/CSS and JavaScript co-existed, resulting in a faster turn around.
+With my previous experience, it didn't take long for me to remember the basics, resulting in a faster turn around.
 I'll probably stick to Single-Page-Applications, but nevertheless it's an interesting foray into creating web applications.